aws-samples/amazon-omics-tutorials/example-workflows/nf-core/README.md

 1. Configure and deploy the `omx-ecr-helper` CDK app

-   Workflows that run in Amazon Omics must have containerized tooling sourced from ECR private image repositories.
+   Workflows that run in AWS HealthOmics must have containerized tooling sourced from ECR private image repositories.
 Each of these workflows use several (>10) container images.
 The `omx-ecr-helper` is a CDK application that automates converting container images from public repositories like Quay.io, ECR-Public, and DockerHub to ECR private image repositories.

 2. Run a Step functions state machine from `omx-ecr-helper` to pull container images used by these workflows into ECR Private Repositories
 3. Create AWS IAM roles and permissions policies required for workflow runs
 4. Create an Amazon S3 bucket for staging workflow definition bundles and workflow execution outputs
-5. Create a zip bundle for the workflow that is registered with Amazon Omics
+5. Create a zip bundle for the workflow that is registered with AWS HealthOmics
-6. Start an Amazon Omics Workflow run for the workflow with test parameters
+6. Start an AWS HealthOmics Workflow run for the workflow with test parameters

 Additional artifacts produced by the build process will be generated in `build/`.